-Note: For a detailed description of the Local Loopback Mode, please see Section 6.0
+NOTE: For more information of the Local Loop-back Mode, refer to Section 7.0.

-Bit 6 - DS3/E3\ Select
+Bit 6 - DS3/E3 select

 This Read/Write bit-field permits the user to command the Framer chip to operate in either the DS3 Mode or the E3 Mode.